-In Italy you can find the non-vegan version of this black and white ciambellone made fresh, daily, pretty much in every supermarket, and in most cafés.
-Like the original recipe, we mix a white plain vanilla batter and a black batter packed with chocolate flavour.
+You can find the non-vegan version of this black and white ciambellone made fresh, daily, pretty much in every supermarket, and in most cafés.
+Like the original recipe, we mix a white plain vanilla batter and a black batter packed with chocolate flavour

 Unlike the original recipe, our vegan ciambellone has no eggs, no butter, and no dairy milk, so you can give it to your loved ones without an ounce of guilt.
 This plant-based breakfast ciambellone is rich, spongy, moist, soft, chocolatey, fulfilling, and yes, served upside down.

-If you are looking for other delicious vegan Italian breakfast treats check out our vegan cream buns, bomboloni, orange curd cake, or our fluffy sweet brioche bread.
+If you are looking for other delicious vegan breakfast treats check out our:

 Here, of course, we make the vegan version of it without eggs, without butter, and without milk.
 Its shape is always round, with a whole in the middle.
 It looks like a giant donut.